michel1991/ocp-java-11/advancedDesign/md/TO_CONSIDER.md

 * E. 4

 Underscores are allowed between any two digits in a numeric literal, causing num4 to fail to compile.
 Additionally, underscores are not allowed adjacent to a decimal point, causing a compiler error in num2.
 Since two lines have errors, option C is the correct answer.

+#### Which of the following is a valid method name in Java?
+(Choose two.)
+* A. Go_$Outside$2()
+* B. have-Fun()
+* C. new()
+* D. 9enjoyTheWeather()
+* E. $sprint()
+* F. walk#()

+Options A and E are correct since method names may include the underscore (_) character as well as the dollar ($) symbol.
+Note that there is no rule that requires a method start with a lowercase character;
+it is just a practice adopted by the community.
+Options B and F are incorrect because the hyphen (-) and pound (#) characters may not be part of a method name.
+Option C is incorrect since new is a reserved word in Java.
+Finally, option D is incorrect.
+A method name must start with a letter, the dollar ($) symbol, or an underscore (_) character.